slatedb/slatedb/docs/0001-manifest.md

 We propose waiting for SST 2 to be written.
 This style simplifies polling: the reader simply polls for the next SST (SST 2 in the example above).
 When SST 2 appears, it's added to `l0` and the reader begins polling for SST 3.

 This does mean that SST 3 will not be served by a reader until SST 2 arrives.
 For the writer client, this is not a problem, since the writer client is fully consistent between its own reads and writes.
-But secondary reader clients might not see SST 3 for significant period of time if the writer dies.
+But secondary reader clients might not see SST 3 for a significant period of time if the writer dies.
 This is a tradeoff that we are comfortable with.
 If it proves problematic, we can implement (1), above, and poll for missing SSTs periodically.

 _NOTE: There is some interdependence between when `wal_id_last_seen` and the semantics of a snapshot.
 If `wal_id_last_seen` were to include SST 3 in our example above, we'd have to decide whether to include SST 2 when it eventually arrives.
 The current design does not have this issue.
 This is discussed more [here](https://github.com/slatedb/slatedb/pull/43/files#r1594783266)._

 ### Compactors

 On startup, a compactor must increment the `compactor_epoch` in the manifest.
-This is done in a similar manner to process described in the _Writer Protocol_ section above.
+This is done in a similar manner to the process described in the _Writer Protocol_ section above.

 After startup, compactors periodically do three things: